agrorural/pdts/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.9.7 - 14 December 2018 =
+* Add setting to use Classic Editor for new posts of types selected in Page Builder settings.
+* Prevent showing the 'Add New' dropdown for SO custom post types.
+* Display notice indicating how to disable Classic Editor for new Page Builder post types.

+= 2.9.6 - 10 December 2018 =
+* Default to Page Builder interface for post types set to use Page Builder in Settings.
+* Add check for WooCommerce 'product' type to prevent output of 'Add New' dropdown.

+= 2.9.5 - 6 December 2018 =
+* Layout block: Default to preview state if block has panels data.
+* Dropdown for 'Add New' with SiteOrigin Page Builder as an option.
+* Added a label to posts list to indicate which have a Page Builder layout.

+= 2.9.4 - 5 December 2018 =
+* Layout block: Set default state to edit mode.

+= 2.9.3 - 5 December 2018 =
+* Use front end i18n for block editor.
+* Ensure contextual menu works in dialogs.
+* Yoast compat: Check for panels style wrappers before doing widget content modifications.
+* Clone Layouts: Fix to allow for private posts and pages.
+* Block editor: Show preview initially when page is loaded.
+* Block editor: Show classic editor for existing pages containing Page Builder layout data.

+= 2.9.2 - 9 November 2018 =
+* Block editor: Call `enqueue_registered_widgets_scripts` which will reset global `$post`.
+* Block editor: Only enqueue layout block scripts when using the block editor.
+* WP 5: Fixed styles in the block editor.
+* WP 5: Ensure the block editor scripts are enqueued.
+* WP 5: Fix WP Text Widget for layout block.

+= 2.9.1 - 23 October 2018 =
+* Fix auto-excerpt output.
+* Layout builder: Fix 'undefined index' when saving before having added any widgets.
+* Layout builder: Prevent initializing multiple instances of widget dialog.
+* Prevent notices when style field is using 'label' instead of 'name' e.g. for checkbox field.

 = 2.9.0 - 9 October 2018 =
 * Automatically extract excerpts from text type widgets found in the first two Page Builder layout rows.